* This is the Professional Version. *

 Genital warts are lesions of the skin or mucous membranes of the genitals caused by certain types of human papillomavirus (HPV).
 Some types of HPV cause flat warts in the cervical canal or anus; infection with certain HPV types can lead to cancer.
 Diagnosis of external warts is based on their clinical appearance.
 Multiple treatments exist, but few are highly effective unless applied repeatedly over weeks to months.
 Genital warts may resolve without treatment in immunocompetent patients but may persist and spread widely in patients with decreased cell-mediated immunity (eg, due to pregnancy or HIV infection).

-In the US, an estimated 1.4 million people have genital warts at any given time.
-In the United States, there are about 6 million new cases of genital HPV infection each year.
-By age 50, about 80% of women have been infected at least once.
+In the US, an estimated 1.4 million people have genital warts at any given time, and about 360,000 new cases of genital warts occur each year.
+In the United States, there are about 14 million new cases of sexually transmitted HPV infection each year.
+By age 50, about 80% of sexually active women have been infected with genital HPV at least once.

 Most HPV infections clear spontaneously within 1 to 2 yr, but some persist.

 There are > 100 known types of HPV.
-Some cause common skin warts (see Warts).
+Some cause common skin warts.
 Some infect primarily the skin and mucosa of the anogenital region.

 Important manifestations of anogenital HPV include